-Getting anywhere in the city is a short drive away with an average commute of 15 minutes.
-The creative infrastructure design provides ease of access to an international airport.
-Between Lubbock Preston Smith International Airport, the BNSF railway and connection to five major highways, the “Hub City” has the means to foster imports and exports across the country and around the world.
-Additionally, the South Plains region is located in foreign trade zone 260, so Lubbock can confidently offer assurance when it comes to effectively handling increasing trade demands.
+Getting anywhere in the city is a short drive away with an average commute of 15 minutes thanks to the creative infrastructure that makes up Loop 289 and the Marsha Sharpe Freeway.
+Interstate-27 also provides ease of access to an international airport.
+Between Lubbock Preston Smith International Airport, the BNSF railway and connection to five major highways, the Hub City is centrally located in the United States granting it the means to trade imports and exports across the country and around the world.
+The South Plains region is also located in foreign trade zone 260, so Lubbock can confidently offer assurance when it comes to effectively handling increasing trade demands.

-Students here are welcomed into one of the best cities they could be, as it offers high employment rates.
-Texas Tech University, Lubbock Christian University and South Plains College students are more likely to succeed since the average graduation rate for each school is nearly 60%.
-Additional resources including Texas Tech University Innovation Hub at Research Park and other higher education institutions and training programs are what make the “Hub City” a great option for those looking to relocate, expand their business or jumpstart their career upon graduation.
+Over 13,000 graduates per year are offered competitive opportunities due to the quality education earned here.
+Each individual entering the workforce is well-equipped with the skills needed to succeed.
+Texas Tech University, Lubbock Christian University and South Plains College students are more likely to land a job with the average graduation rate for each school being nearly 60%.
+Additional resources including Texas Tech University Innovation Hub at Research Park and other higher education institutions and training programs are what make the Hub City a great option for those looking to relocate, expand their business or jumpstart their career.
 In fact, USA Today named Lubbock in the Top 10 Best Cities for College Graduates.

 As millennials have started making the move to Lubbock, the city has evolved into one of the most diverse economies in the state.
-From healthcare and technology, to agriculture and manufacturing, to education and retail, each avenue continues to place Lubbock, Texas as the “Hub City” of West Texas and Eastern New Mexico.
-With a level-1 trauma center that services a 250-mile radius, a tier-1 university and the thriving work sector, Lubbock services areas as far as Oklahoma, New Mexico and more.
+From health care and technology to agriculture and manufacturing, to education and retail, each avenue continues to place Lubbock as the Hub City of West Texas and eastern New Mexico.
+With a Level-1 trauma center that services a 250-mile radius and a tier-1 university, Lubbock services areas as far as Oklahoma City and Albuquerque.